The Smallest* 35mm Film Camera, Its Quirks, Operation, and a Brief History9 min read by

 About the size of a pack of cigarettes, Rollei 35B (same as B35) sports a 40mm 𝒇3.5-22 Carl Zeiss Triotar lens with a shutter capable of firing between 1/30th and 1/500th of a second.
 This particular model has most of its controls on the lens barrel and the selenium light meter with the ASA dial on the top plate, which lets you measure for ISO 25-1600.
-The weight is about three hundred grams or just over half-a-pound.
+The weight is about three hundred grams or just over half a pound.

 Out of the long lineup of Rollei 35 cameras, 35B is one of the cheapest.
 Its light meter, although requiring no batteries, isn’t as accurate as CdS cell-powered ones on the pricier 35’s.
 B’s assembly is also known to have gotten through iterations of cost-cutting exercises.
 The Triotar lens isn’t nearly as desirable as the 𝒇2.8 Sonnar ones.

 It’s easy to dismiss precision optics as inferior when the brand name or specs suggest it isn’t a top-of-the-line product.
 Casual Photophile, an otherwise excellent film-related website, calls Triotar “criminally” substandard.

 There may indeed be drawbacks to the Triotar design; perhaps they are somewhere within the technical data specs.
 Still, it’s no plastic lens.
 As seen from the photograph above, and its cropped version, there’s plenty of detail to print large.
 Shot on Rollei RPX 400, the grain is the only real limiting factor in this portrait of Norah.

 Some variants of Rollei 35B were manufactured in Germany.
 Mine was made in Singapore though I haven’t found any evidence suggesting that the country of origin impacts quality either.
 Just the price tag.
 Even then, it’s easy to fake those things as the removable film cover hosts the label — easily swappable between camera bodies.